eracom/fontes-imd/fontes-sans.md

 ***

+### Fontes à tendance humaniste

 **Fira Sans**
-a humanist sans-serif typeface designed by Erik Spiekermann a slightly wider and calmer adaptation of Spiekermann's typeface Meta.
+a humanist sans-serif typeface designed by Erik Spiekermann, 2013 a slightly wider and calmer adaptation of Spiekermann's typeface Meta.
 Fira Sans is the font of choice for the New Zealand Government and the Government of Iceland.